HIT226/Assessment-Code-Style-Guide/readme.md

 Following this list of code practices and guidelines will be assessable as part of assignment 1a and 1b.

-These guidelines are mostly based upon [GitHub's code guidelines](http://primercss.io/guidelines/).
+These guidelines are mostly a derivative of [GitHub's code guidelines](http://primercss.io/guidelines/).
 You don't have to agree with all of these, but for assignment 1a and 1b, you **will be marked** on your *ability to follow them*.

 ## HTML